Are you — like every other person — mystified by the subject of sleep? Do questions like “Why do we need to sleep?” pop into your mind very often?

 We found several reports where a person tried to go sleepless for as long as they could and ended up dead after just a few days.
 Remember how the “King of Pop” Michael Jackson died?

 In case you didn’t know, Jackson did not die from a drug overdose.
 There is a myth that he OD’d on painkillers while preparing a major show.
 Yes, Jackson was under the influence of a sleep-inducing drug called “propofol,” but he did not die from it.
 He died as a result of not sleeping for 60 days straight.

-A report by LiveScience states that propofol suppresses rapid eye movement (REM) sleep.
+A science report states that propofol suppresses rapid eye movement (REM) sleep.
 While Jackson did benefit from the drug — it made him fall and stay asleep at night — it also prevented him from entering the REM stage of the sleep cycle.
 Deprivation of REM sleep turned out to be fatal.